felixdagnon/Master-serverless-real-project/README.md

 ![image](https://github.com/felixdagnon/Master-serverless-real-project/assets/91665833/9e0fb25d-61a0-457c-b80a-ad41cca536a1)

-# API Traffic Splitting using Lambda Version and Alias for for Blue Green deployment
+# 4-API Traffic Splitting using Lambda Version and Alias for for Blue Green deployment

 Create API aliasTest resource and GET methode